JaegunS/jaeguns.github.io/cv.md

 - **Programmer**
     - September 2024 - Current
     - University of Michigan School of Information
+    - Developed a plugin that integrates Maizey into Google Sheets
+    - Helped migrate research dashboards from legacy U-M services to Fly.io

 # Education
 - Bachelor of Science in Data Science, Bachelor of Computer Science Candidate - Sophomore